mybatis/mybatis-dynamic-sql/src/site/markdown/docs/springBatch.md

 ## Complete Example

-The unit tests for MyBatis Dynamic SQL include a complete examples of using MyBatis Spring Batch support using the MyBatis supplied reader as well as both types of MyBatis supplied writers.
+The unit tests for MyBatis Dynamic SQL include a complete example of using MyBatis Spring Batch support using the MyBatis supplied reader as well as both types of MyBatis supplied writers.
 You can see the full example here: [https://github.com/mybatis/mybatis-dynamic-sql/tree/master/src/test/java/examples/springbatch](https://github.com/mybatis/mybatis-dynamic-sql/tree/master/src/test/java/examples/springbatch)